Cajun Red Beans and Rice are a delicious and healthy vegetarian meal.

 Optimum Beans & Rice Nutrition; More Beans Than Rice

 Key to optimum nutrition with a beans and rice combination is to use more beans than rice.
 The beans are the super food here.
-And to use brown rice, rather than white rice.
-If brown rice alone doesn't thrill you?
-You won't notice the difference when it's cooked in a flavourful dish like Cajun Red Beans and Rice.
-This dish is often cooked with sausage, like chorizo, or andouille, and you can easily add that, or even chicken or shrimp.
+Another key: use brown rice, rather than white rice.
+If brown rice alone doesn’t thrill you?
+You won’t notice the difference when it’s cooked in a flavourful dish like Cajun Red Beans and Rice.
+This dish is often cooked with sausage, like chorizo, or andouille, and you can easily add that, or even chicken or shrimp, if you like.

 You can buy a packaged Cajun Spice mix, or you can easily make your own.

 How to Make Cajun Red Beans and Rice

 - 1 tbsp vegetable oil

 - 1 small onion diced (about 1/2 cup

 - 1/2 tsp salt

 - 1 796 ml can red kidney beans drained